TN 284 (08-26)

 If a veteran is living, an absent dependent can be a dependent spouse, child(ren), or parent (for disability compensation payments only) who does not reside with the veteran.

-NOTE: The Department of Veterans Affairs (VA) recognizes an absent dependent spouse because a marital relationship exists between the veteran and the absent dependent spouse.
-If the veteran and his or her spouse are divorced, the VA no longer recognizes the divorced spouse of the veteran and VA apportionment or augmentation payments to the divorced spouse are not possible.
+NOTE: The VA recognizes an absent dependent spouse because a marital relationship exists between the veteran and the absent dependent spouse.
+However, if the veteran and their spouse are divorced, the divorced spouse would no longer receive any VA apportionment or augmentation payments.

 2. Apportionment

-Apportionment is the VA’s direct payment of the dependent's portion of VA benefits to a dependent spouse, child or dependent parent (for disability compensation payments only).
-The VA decides whether and how much to pay by apportionment on a case-by-case basis.
-Apportionment reduces the amount of the augmented benefit payable to the veteran or veteran's surviving spouse.
+Apportionment is the VA's direct payment of the dependent's portion of VA benefits to a dependent spouse, child or parent (for disability compensation payments only).
+Apportionment reduces the amount of the augmented benefit otherwise payable to the veteran or veteran's surviving spouse because the augmented portion of the benefit is instead paid directly to the dependent spouse, child, or parent (for disability compensation payments only) for whom the benefit amount was increased.

 3. Augmented benefit

-An augmented benefit is an increase in benefit payment to a veteran or a veteran's surviving spouse or higher VA income eligibility limit, because of a dependent.
-(For Supplemental Security income (SSI) purposes, the augmented benefit includes a beneficiary's portion and one or more dependents' portions.)
-VA normally issues an augmented VA benefit as a single payment to the veteran or the veteran's surviving spouse.
+An augmented benefit is an increase in a VA benefit payment to a veteran or a veteran's surviving spouse that is based on the existence of a dependent spouse, child, or parent (for disability compensation payments only).
+The augmented VA benefit includes a veteran's portion and any dependents' portions.)
+The VA normally issues an augmented VA benefit as a single payment to the veteran or the veteran's surviving spouse.

 4. Beneficiary